Expert Panel: Children and Young People’s Dance

 In addition to her teaching commitments, Carla is a network leader for dance within the Harris federation and has also delivered a wide range of CPD on delivering dance, assessment without levels and consultancy work in schools.

 Carla completed her Masters in Teaching and Learning in 2013 at Reading University, which gave a theoretical underpinning to her work in education.

 Carla is passionate about dance education and from mentoring to lecturing, she shares her passion for passing on knowledge and desire to support others in developing their teaching practice.

 Fiona is a Senior Lecturer in the School of Sport and Service Management at the University of Brighton, with a specialism in the field of dance.
-BEd (Hons) Dance & Physical Education (Brighton Polytechnic), MA Dance Studies (Laban Centre).
+She has a BEd (Hons) in Dance & Physical Education (Brighton Polytechnic) and an MA in Dance Studies (Laban Centre).

 She is an executive member of the National Dance Teachers Association and sits on the National Programme Board for Dance.
 Fiona is a regular contributor of resource materials to the NDTA professional magazine.
 She has a breadth of experience in delivering CPD courses.
-She coordinates the school extracurricular dance programme including the staging of student performances, Artistic Director of the all male Kick-Start Dance Company and creating platforms and festivals for children from the region to perform at.
+She coordinates the school extracurricular dance programme including the staging of student performances, she is Artistic Director of the all male Kick-Start Dance Company, and creates platforms and festivals for children from the region to perform at.

 Following the well-received publication A Practical Guide to Teaching Dance (2007, Leeds; Coachwise), which forms the foundation on which many secondary schools build their dance curriculum, she is currently completing A Practical Guide to Teaching Dance to Boys.